 The Federal Transit Administration (FTA) assesses projects for potential New Starts funding by evaluating several of the factors and local government policies GAO identified as supporting transit-oriented development on a five-point scale ranging from low to high.
 FTA evaluates access to jobs, available land, and transit-supportive plans and polices-among other things-in assessing each project for economic development and land use, which are two evaluation criteria FTA uses to determine whether a project will be funded.
 Among four case study projects GAO visited that were assessed by FTA for New Starts, two scored medium-high or better, while two scored medium-low or lower.
-GAO found that many of the factors or local government policies that supported or hindered transit-oriented development are generally consistent with FTA's summary assessment for economic development and land use.
+GAO found that many of the factors or local government policies that supported or hindered transit-oriented development and land use.
 Further, GAO found two projects where transit-oriented development resulted in increased ridership, while projects with less transit-oriented development have fewer riders than expected.